 - Size: The larger the kitchen, the more it will cost.

-- The layout: A good layout creates an efficient work triangle for you – the work triangle being the area created by the refrigerator, stove and sink.
-The most common layouts are the L-shape, the U-shape and the galley kitchen.
-The cost variation could be between $8,000-$15,200 for different layouts of different models, but of the same size.
-To get a better idea download our kitchen price guide.
+- The layout: A good layout creates an efficient working space for your needs.
+This will mean easy access to the fridge, stove and prep areas.
+The most common layouts are the L-shape, the U-shape and the galley kitchens.
+The cost variation could be between $10,000 – $20,000 for different layouts of different models, but of the same size.
+To get a better idea, calculate your kitchen here.

 Size and layout done, the cabinetry, appliances and accessories come next.

 - The cabinetry: This is the most dominating element of a kitchen.
 The style, colour and finish you choose will determine the look and feel, and the cost of the kitchen.
 There are several styles to choose from, but the first step is deciding between traditional and modern.
 There are stunning models to choose from in both styles.
-Each style has several models available at different price points.
-For instance, in traditional kitchens, Hampton or Epicure is our most expensive model, while Kensington is cheaper.
-In contemporary styles, our top of the range is Qualia and Nouveau, but there are others like Viva or Mondo to choose from.
+Each style has is available at different price points.
+For instance, in traditional kitchens, Hampton or Epicure is the perfect choice.
+In contemporary styles, our top of the range is Qualia, but there are others like Viva or Mondo to choose from that also look sensational.

 - The benchtop: These are as varied in cost as they are in style.
 Laminate, timber, engineered and natural stone are the more popular ones.
 The cost will depend entirely on thickness, quality and brand so best to speak with a professional kitchen company to obtain prices.

 - The appliances: The quality of appliances impacts the efficiency and functionality of the kitchen.
 Most appliances are now made in Europe to meet European standards.
 As you will discover there is a wider range of appliances now on the market.
 The oven, dishwasher and refrigerator are supplemented by steam ovens, built-in coffee machines and wine chillers.
 What you finally choose will be determined by your lifestyle and budget.
-Packages vary from $6,000-$20,000 depending on your selection.
+Packages vary from Builders Range at $10,000 to higher end $20,000 packages depending on your selection.

-- The accessories: They are the small items, but they do give the kitchen that final finish – taps, waste-bin systems, drawer systems etc. It is a good idea to choose the best quality, so your kitchen will be functional for many years to come.
+- The accessories: They are the small items, but they are equally important and give the kitchen that final finish – taps, waste-bin systems, drawer systems etc. It is a good idea to choose the best quality, so your kitchen will be functional for many years to come.